TAUQEER-NAZIR-QURESHI/powerbi-project-1_Sales_Dashboard/README.md

 # powerbi-project-1_Sales_Dashboard
-This is power bi dashboard exhibiting insights about the trends of sales
+This is the power Bi dashboard exhibiting insights about the trends of sales.